BenchLabs/bench-technology-handbook/inspiring-action.md

 - **Ungrounded assessment:** Thank you for your assessment, can you please ground it for me?
 - **Unaccepted assessment:** Here's what's missing for me to be able to accept this assessment: ____.
 - **Grounded, closed door assessment:** I accept your assessment, but I don't know what to do about it.
 Do you see a path to positive change?
+- **Grounded, open door assessment:** I accept your assessment, let's work together to improve this situation!

 When communication asynchronously, we have the benefit of significantly more time between messages.
 Here, you can also practice _pro-actively_ grounding your assessments.
 See if you can get an assessment accepted in a single go!